 Houston Breach of Fiduciary Duty Attorney

-To discuss your fiduciary litigation issue, please call Ostrom Morris at (888) 869-9015 to schedule a free consultation with one of our highly qualified Houston business lawyers.
+To discuss your fiduciary litigation issue, please call Morris Ostrom Law at (888) 869-9015 to schedule a free consultation with one of our highly qualified Houston business lawyers.
 We are eager to evaluate the details in your case and provide sound professional advice on how to proceed with your claim.
 Our clients know they can depend on us to implement an effective legal strategy that highlights the strengths in their case while exposing the flaws in the defendant’s case.